 - Roberto Azcorra Consuegra

-Among the deceased, MININT identified Michel Ortega Casanova and stated that they were working on identifying the other three deceased individuals.
+Among the deceased, the MININT identified Michel Ortega Casanova and stated that they were working on identifying the other three deceased individuals.

-"About them, I believe nothing": outright distrust and accusations of a setup
+"I don't believe anything they say": outright distrust and accusations of staging

 It was also questioned why "so many people were coming in the boat" if, as some reports suggest, the goal was to pick up family members.